alexs2112/MonoRogue/UserManual.md

 * Bows have extended range but deal a little less damage

 ## Armor:
-WIP
+Armor has two stats: Defense and Weight.

+Defense serves to increase player survivability in the form of Blue Hearts.
+Blue hearts function similarly to regular hearts, but they regenerate outside of combat.

+Armor weight slows your movement and attack speed by increasing your move delay and attack delay.
+Heavier armor has higher defense, but also tends to have higher weight.

 ## Credits:
-Development by myself, Urist2112. https://urist2112.itch.io
+Developed by myself, Urist2112. https://urist2112.itch.io

+Written using the C# MonoGame framework. https://www.monogame.net/

-A large portion of the tileset is from https://www.kenney.nl.
-A great source for free game sprites.
+A large portion of the tileset is from https://www.kenney.nl

-WIP (will need audio once we get that far)
+Music composed by Elephant Toothpaste. https://soundcloud.com/user-385599278